Weakness Observatory

 3. Chromium

 Ungoogled Chromium, which I haven’t really used so I cannot speak on, is a reductive effort.
 Using it still contributes to a web browser monoculture, further entrenching the root of the problem.
-Using Chromium as-is is you might as well just be using Chrome, which is worst-case scenario.
+Using Chromium as-is might as well just be using Chrome, which is worst-case scenario.

 4. Chromium derivatives